vitran96/evershop-docs/docs/development/theme/view-system.md

 <Layout/>
 <br/>

-Each of the block at the above layout is an `Area` and it has an unique ID.
+Each of the block at the above layout is an `Area` and it has a unique ID.

 The `Area` is a React Higher-Order component(HOC) that takes components as its child.
 It will render the child components and pass the `Area`'s props to the child components.